ParanoidUser/yolo/CHANGEME.md

 80 bottles of rum on the wall, 80 bottles of rum!
 You take one down, you pass it around, 79 bottles of rum on the wall.

+79 bottles of rum on the wall, 79 bottles of rum!
+You take one down, you pass it around, 78 bottles of rum on the wall.

 *to be continued...*